zhems/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit existing tag

+**MSS**

+1. User searches for an existing person
+2. AddressBook shows the persons' details, including tags
+3. User requests to edit tags
+4. AddressBook diplays instructions for keying in tags
+5. User keys in new tags
+6. AddressBook saves changes <br>
+Use case ends.

+**Extensions**

+1a.
+Person cannot be found

+> 1a1.
+AddressBook informs user that person cannot be found Use case resumes at step 1

+5a.
+Tags keyed in are invalid

+> 5a1.
+AddressBook informs user that tags are invalid Use case resumes at step 5

+*a.
+At any time, User choses to exit
+Use case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.